imprvhub/analyzemydream/src/data/markdown-files/terms.md

 ### Registration

-To use certain features of Dream Insights, you may need to create an account.
+To use certain features of AnalyzeMyDream, you may need to create an account.
 You agree to provide accurate and complete information when creating your account and to keep this information up-to-date.

 ### Account Security